We offer a range of housing options both temporary and permanent, and services to support those with additional needs.

 We work with partner agencies to give you a consistent approach in your housing management.

-We offer a variety of individual support at our schemes including:
+We offer a variety of individual support including:

 - Personal development work